 Since my “elite run” I have run several more marathons and half-marathons in China.
 Some the organisers have paid for me, others I have paid for myself.
 China has some amazing marathons, from trails to big city events and I would recommend any runner to make sure it is on your bucket list of destinations.
 You never know; you might end up getting the elite experience too.

-Marcus Ryder is a proud Londoner with Jamaican heritage, living in China, running all over the world.
+Words by Marcus Ryder is a proud Londoner with Jamaican heritage, living in China, running all over the world.

-Natasha Smith is a photomontage artist from Lincoln.
+Illustrations by Natasha Smith is a photomontage artist from Lincoln.
 She uses copyright-safe archives and free stock images before chopping them, changing them, and adding digital flourishes.